vilhuvoj/G16-A3/README.md

 ## Description of the use case

 The code begins by methodically scrutinizing the building model, where it categorizes materials into distinct categories, such as "Slabs" and "Walls," and proceeds to calculate their respective volumes.
 Following this, the code enhances the IFC model by incorporating material densities and corresponding CO2-equivalents per kilogram of material, sourced from a preexisting database stored in a Microsoft Excel file.
 Subsequently, the script computes the total weights of all elements and further derives CO2-equivalents for each element.
 These computed results are methodically structured, documented, and stored in an Excel file.
 This serves as a pivotal resource for conducting in-depth LCA analyses, allowing for a thorough assessment of the project's environmental impact and sustainability, with a primary focus on material utilization.
+> Note: A more in-depth description will follow in the Assignment 5 - Reflection.

 ## Business value of the tool
 - **Efficiency and Time Savings:** The tool streamlines the process of extracting material and environmental data from the BIM model, automating what would otherwise be a time-consuming and error-prone task.
 This increased efficiency can save significant time and resources for your company.